 Earth Ocean Currents

 When choosing world map projections from the customary library of available layouts, the problem reduces to picking the least worst alternative.
-But, at least when our interest is in ocean currents, the customary library works pretty well.
+But, when our interest is ocean currents, the customary library works pretty well.

 Here’s why: Earth’s rotation in space — spinning on the polar axis — drives the ocean currents.
 So a world map that centers up a pole shows the rotational axis as a point (a line seen on end appears as a point) and shows the currents with the same (or similar) clarity of understanding as an axial view of motor.

 The projection we want is an “equal azimuth,” and it looks like a circle which we may imagine to be spinning like a wheel.
 One pole is the point at map center, the other pole is the circle the makes the map’s edge.
 This is a little confusing, because now what used to be a point (the opposite pole from the one we put at map center) is now a circle within which is shown the whole surface of the earth.
-But that’s just the trick of equal azimuth– it gives a point (something of zero dimension) a size.
+But that’s just the trick of equal azimuth — it gives a point (something of zero dimension) a size.
 The scale at map edge is infinite, but let’s not bog down.
-Besides, we may reverse our choice of pole for map-center and only think halfway out, then switch maps.
-Of course that defeats the purpose of using a world map, getting to see it all at once.
+Besides, we may reverse our choice of pole for map-center and only think halfway (crop each map at the equator), employing two maps, each of which encompasses a hemisphere.
+Of course that defeats the purpose of using a world map, getting to see the interplay of all the currents all at once.

 So give it a try.
 Work up to that outer circle slowly.
 Remember, it’s the patterns made by the ocean’s currents that we are contemplating, and earth’s rotation is the ocean’s motor.